hmito/esj73web/web/ersympo_en.md

 Proposals to reinvite individuals who have previously served as ER Invited Speakers will be given lower priority.
 Additionally, if a previously invited speaker did not contribute to the journal *Ecological Research*, proposals to reinvite them may be rejected.
 Ensure that all proposed speakers agree to these terms before submitting the proposal.
 Additional restrictions apply, as with other ESJ symposia.
 For details, please refer to the **Common Guidelines for Regular Symposia** below.

 ### Restrictions on Multiple Presentations

 For ESJ73, the presentation rule has changed.
 Each presenter is now restricted to one presentation with abstract registration, regardless of the presentation format.
-Please refer to the conference website (https://esj-meeting.net/registinfo/#複数講演の制限 ) for more information.
+Please refer to [the annual meeting website](https://esj-meeting.net/registinfo_en/#restrictions-on-multiple-presentations) for more information.

 ### Proposal Deadline